wixplosives/stylable.io/docs/getting-started/typescript-integration.md

 The first type definition you should include in your project is a general purpose `*.st.css` global declaration.
 This provides a broad signature of a Stylable stylesheet.

-To do this, create a `globals.d.ts` file in your `./src` directory and add the following declaration.
+To do this, create a `globals.d.ts` file in your `./src` directory and add the following declaration:

 ```ts
 // globals.d.ts